 - Neglecting family, friends or other interpersonal relationships

-- Neglecting responsibilities related to family, school or work
+- Ignoring responsibilities related to family, school or work

-- Experiencing physical symptoms when going without alcohol that include nausea, vomiting, excessive perspiration and shaking
+- Experiencing physical symptoms when going without alcohol that includes nausea, vomiting, excessive perspiration and shaking

 - Experiencing emotional or psychological symptoms without alcohol, which include anxiety or aggression